Privacy Policy

 13. Open Source & Transparency

 We believe transparency is essential to trust.
-Several of our products are open source, allowing independent verification of our privacy claims:
+The following are open source, allowing independent verification of our privacy claims:

-- Pulse — The frontend is open source, enabling independent audit of our analytics approach.
+- Pulse — Our privacy-first analytics platform is open source (AGPL-3.0), enabling independent audit of our analytics approach.

-- This website — The marketing website source code is publicly available.
+- This website — The source code for this website is publicly available.

 Our open-source repositories are available at github.com/ciphera-net.